moorepants/dissertation/extensions.rst

    &(d_4(s_5u_4+c_4c_5u_3)-d_5(c_5u_4-s_5c_4u_3))\hat{c}_2 -
    d_4(u_5+s_4u_3)\hat{c}_3

-Finally, there is an additional generalized active force:
+The partial velocities of the point can be computed and dotted with the additional generalized active force:

 .. math::
    :label: lateralForce